Functions for processing text in FoxPro

 FILETOSTR(<filename>) return a string holding the contents of the file named <filename>.
 Useful in combination with STRTOFILE because you can read a file from disk into memory, process it, and then write it back out to disk.
 The only limitation in the 16Mb limit on FoxPro string variables.

-ISALPHA(<text>) return .T. if the first character of <text> is numeric.
+ISALPHA(<text>) return .T. if the first character of <text> is a letter.

 ISLOWER(<text>) return .T. if the first character of <text> is lower case.